Have you ever been lucky enough to see without eyes?

 The eye’s retina, which contains 150 million light-sensitive rod and cone cells, is actually an outgrowth of the brain.
 According to Seyens, in the brain itself, neurons devoted to visual processing take up about 30 % of the cortex, as compared with 8 % for touch and just 3 % for hearing.

-It stands to reason that we are so focused on what we can see.
-The example that springs to mind is the age old nugget, and slightly inappropriate theory that men are visual beings (think lingerie, lingerie, lingerie.)
+It stands to reason therefore that we are more focused on what we can see.
+We all know men are meant to be visual beings (think lingerie, lingerie, lingerie.)

 The Touch Revelation.